SansGuidon/bookmarks/README.md

 * [Rudolf Olah](https://sourcecontribute.com/2017/09/10/riot-im-0-12-is-out-yes-its-better-than-slack/) - (2017) Riot.im 0.12 is out, yes it’s better than Slack | but I see a very small number of [apps, tools and bridges](https://about.riot.im/apps-bots-and-bridges/).
 See also [Running your own encrypted chat service with Matrix and Riot](https://gist.github.com/attacus/cb5c8a53380ca755b10a5b37a636a0b9)
 * [Slack](https://a.slack-edge.com/4c1ae/img/security_ent/Security_White_Paper.pdf) - [PDF] Slack’s approach to security
 * [Atlassian Release Notes](https://atlassianreleasenotes.tumblr.com/tagged/hipchatdatacenter) - HipChat DataCenter Release Notes
+* [JC Brand](https://opkode.com/blog/slacks-bait-and-switch/) - (2018) Slack's bait and switch | We all know the real reason Slack has closed off their gateways.
+Their business model dictates that they should.
+They're a typical walled garden, information silo or Siren Server

 ## Consul (by Hashicorp)
 * [Stephane Jourdan](https://42notes.wordpress.com/2015/05/01/use-vault-with-consul-on-docker/) - Use Vault with Consul on Docker